netdata/netdata/streaming/README.md

 headless proxy|`none`|not `none`|`yes`|only for `data source = as collected`|not possible|no
 proxy with db|not `none`|not `none`|`yes`|possible|possible|yes
 central netdata|not `none`|not `none`|`no`|possible|possible|yes

+For the options to encrypt the data stream between the slave and the master, refer to [securing the communication](#securing-the-communication)

 ##### options for the receiving node